 First the power requirement each component requires is the max with some fudge room.
 Depending on the quality of the unit then you can go over a little if you really want to go over the rating make sure to research the unit you are looking in to buying to make sure it even meets its labeled rating.

 Not all Power Supplies are created equal and some are very much under performers and they can fail if they are put under too much load for too long.
 Now the wattage rating of Power Supplies are not exact but most of the time they are close but some are not high quality and they perform below the expected rating.
-So make sure research when you want to purchase a Power Supply.
+So make sure to do your research when you want to purchase a Power Supply.

 Also the older your components get the more power they may need.
 This can impact a system getting up in years if the power supply was right at the limit of the components.
 This can lead to the same issues as buying an under powered power supply from the start.